rootslab/spade/Readme.md

 'authfailed' : function ( String password, Array reply, Object address )

 /*
- * Client authorization is successful.
-After that the command queue will be processed.
+ * Client authorization was successful.
+After that, the command queue will be processed
  * and the 'ready' event could be launched.
  */
 'authorized' : function ( String password, Array reply, Object address )